-In fiscal year 2019, the Nomination Committee deliberated on the following matters and reported to the Board of Directors: each agenda for candidates to become Directors, Audit & Supervisory Board Members and Executive Officers of the Company, Tokio Marine & Nichido, Nisshin Fire & Marine Insurance Co., Ltd., and Tokio Marine & Nichido Life Insurance Co., Ltd. The Compensation Committee deliberated on the following matters and reported to the Board of Directors: the compensation system for Directors, Audit & Supervisory Board Members and Executive Officers, the level of compensation for Directors, Audit & Supervisory Board Members and Executive Officers and evaluation of the business performance of the above four companies, and the evaluation of the performance of Directors and Executive Officers of the above four companies.
-In fiscal year 2019, the Nomination Committee's meeting was held once, and the Compensation Committee's meeting was held 3 times.
-Attendance by respective members to the meetings held were as follows.
+In fiscal year 2020, the Nomination Committee deliberated on the following matters and reported to the Board of Directors: each agenda for candidates to become President & Chief Executive Officer, Directors, Audit & Supervisory Board Members and Executive Officers of the Company, and presidents of its principal business subsidiaries.
+Also, the Compensation Committee deliberated on the following matters and reported to the Board of Directors: the evaluation of the performance of the Directors and Executive Officers of the Company and the presidents of its principal business subsidiaries, the compensation system and level, and the policy for determination of compensation for Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries, and the policy for determination of compensation for Directors, Board Members and Executive Officers of the Company and its principal business subsidiaries, and the policy for determination of compensation.
+In fiscal year 2020, the Nomination Committee's meeting was held once, and the Compensation Committee's meeting was held once, and the Compensation Committee's meeting was held once, and the Compensation Committee's meeting was held once, and the Were as follows.